How to Improve Your Oral Microbiome

 4. Swollen Gums

-Swollen gums near a painful tooth can indicate you need root canal.
-Even if the swelling comes and go.
+Swollen gums near a painful tooth can indicate you need a root canal.
+Even if the swelling comes and goes.
 If it’s tender or painful to the touch, please contact our office.

 5. A Chipped or Cracked Tooth